Along with watching our video tutorials, we suggest reviewing our helpful HOW TO GUIDE to get you painting like a pro.

 Are you brand new to Milk Paint?
 This video tutorial will show you the very basics of how to mix water with the powdered Milk Paint and what to expect from the consistency.

 Most Milk Paint colors require a second coat if an opaque look is desired.
-Watch this tutorial to see how to apply a second coat.
+HOW TO APPLY A SECOND COAT

 Additional tips on working with Milk Paint…